SHEscher/research-project/{{cookiecutter.project_slug}}/README.md

 pip install -e .
 ```

-Note!
-The `-e` flag installs the package in editable mode, i.e. changes to the code will be directly reflected in the installed package.
+Note: The `-e` flag installs the package in editable mode,
+i.e., changes to the code will be directly reflected in the installed package.
 Moreover, the code keeps its access to the research data in the underlying folder structure.
 Thus, the `-e` flag is recommended to use.

 ## Publications